Coronavirus has had an impact on the way we deliver services and a number of changes as a result of Covid 19 are also listed on this page.

 Planning pre-application advice

-All site visits are being replaced with a photograph review, but please see below for Building Control visits.
+All site visits have been replaced with a photograph review, but please see below for Building Control visits.

 All applicants and planning agents are asked to pay their applications fees electronically or over the telephone wherever possible.
 Card payments can be made by calling 01708 433100 and following the options.